jamieernest/Dell-Inspiron-7501-Hackintosh/README.md

 #### Performance

 - [Geekbench 5](https://browser.geekbench.com/v5/cpu/4411543): 1097 SingleCore, 4244 MultiCore
-- Battery: 48wh with 65% brightness (2 NVMe), I got 5h ish screen time when suffering web and using OneNote/VSCode
+- Battery: 48wh with 50% brightness (2 NVMe), I got 5h ish screen time when surfing the web and using OneNote/VSCode

 #### Not Working

 - Things that may never work:
   - Discrete GPU (Disabled)
   - Fingerprint (Disabled)
-  - Internal Microphone
+  - Internal and Combo Jack Microphone
   - HDMI Port (USB-C works but no video output)
-  - Trackpad Gestures (Two, Three, Four fingers dont work, LR click and tracking works fine)
+  - <del>Trackpad Gestures (Two, Three, Four fingers dont work, LR click and tracking works fine)</del> Fixed in 0.6.3!
+  - <strong>THE TRACKPAD FIX MAY BREAK BOOTING INTO WINDOWS, REMOVE `Rename OSID to XSID` AND `Rename _OSI to XOSI` PATCHES FROM `config.plist ` AND `SSDT-XOSI` IF IT BREAKS BOOTING WINDOWS</strong>

 ## Installation